awsdocs/amazon-rds-user-guide/doc_source/CHAP_Oracle.md

 When you create a DB instance, the master account that you use to create the instance gets DBA user privileges \(with some limitations\)\.
 Use this account for any administrative tasks such as creating additional user accounts in the database\.
 The SYS user, SYSTEM user, and other administrative accounts can't be used\.

-Before creating a DB instance, you should complete the steps in the [Setting Up for Amazon RDS](CHAP_SettingUp.md) section of this guide\.
+Before creating a DB instance, complete the steps in the [Setting Up for Amazon RDS](CHAP_SettingUp.md) section of this guide\.

 ## Common Management Tasks for Oracle on Amazon RDS<a name="Oracle.Concepts.General"></a>